quicwg/base-drafts/draft-ietf-quic-http.md

 ## Immediate Application Closure

 An HTTP/3 implementation can immediately close the QUIC connection at any time.
-This results in sending a QUIC CONNECTION_CLOSE frame to the peer; the error code in this frame indicates to the peer why the connection is being closed.
+This results in sending a QUIC CONNECTION_CLOSE frame to the peer indicating that the application layer has terminated the connection.
+The application error code in this frame indicates to the peer why the connection is being closed.
-See {{errors}} for error codes which can be used when closing a connection.
+See {{errors}} for error codes which can be used when closing a connection in HTTP/3.

 Before closing the connection, a GOAWAY MAY be sent to allow the client to retry some requests.
 Including the GOAWAY frame in the same packet as the QUIC